 Timeline Map – What needs to get done this day/this week/this month/this quarter/this year?
 Your Timeline Map will tell you.
 This tool can be incredibly useful when planning for what you want to achieve in your work or business for the year.

-Coming soon: Action Planning Tool – a timeline map used in Sharon’s Go Beyond visioning process.
+Action Planning Tool – A timeline map used in Sharon’s Go Beyond visioning process.
+Download the Vision Action Plan here.

 For anyone wanting help in both articulating your vision and how to get this done, check out the whole Go Beyond workbook.